AIDASoft/run-lcg-view/README.md

 ${RUN} # the multi-line variable specified in the action under run: |
 ```

-Which is executed in the container and thus giving the user a easy and direct access run arbitrary code on top of LCG views.
+which is executed in the container and thus giving the user an easy and direct access to run arbitrary code on top of LCG views.

-The Action also works with runners of type `macos-latest`, however in this case it is necessary to specify the repositories you want to mount (via the variable `cvmfs_repositories`), as there is not auto mount for macOS.
+The Action also works with runners of type `macos-latest`, however in this case it is necessary to specify the repositories you want to mount (via the variable `cvmfs_repositories`), as there is no auto mount for macOS.
 A minimal example of usage on `macos-latest` is:
 ```yaml
 jobs:
   run-lcg: